rzarr/SLIPPER-docs/index.md

 # Project     : FOOT (FragmentatiOn Of Target)

 Software for stand-alone signal processing of the WaveDAQ system.
 For a detailed user guide, check the dedicated page in this manual or at the [_baltig page_](https://baltig.infn.it/zarrella/slipper/).
+The previous link can also be used to acces the source code.

 At this stage, the code handles signals from the:

 * Start Counter (SC)
 * TOF-Wall (TW)